|Title:||Consulting for Faculty and Members of the Faculty Bargaining Unit, Policy on|

 g) Permission to use State resources while consulting must be provided in writing, in advance, and use of such resources must be fully reimbursed to the University of Connecticut.

-h) When compensation would be deemed to be a ‘significant financial interest’ as defined in the Policy on Individual Conflict of Interest in Research (a link to this policy may be found at policy.uconn.edu), the faculty member must disclose this in financial statements made under that policy.
+h) When compensation would be deemed to be a ‘significant financial interest’ as defined in the Policy on Financial Conflicts of Interest in Research, the faculty member must disclose this in financial statements made under that policy.

 i) The faculty member must get approval if the faculty member is working for a faculty affiliated company in a paid or unpaid capacity, including as an employee, consultant, or advisor.